-- 1. The Registrar's office is the custodian of all student related information present in his files. - 2.
-The CAMS Systems' Manager may have access to certain info as approved by the Registrar. - 3.
-The Office of OIE may also have access to summary information for institutional effectiveness reports. - 4.
-No record from students' files may be disclosed without the prior approval of the Registrar and the student's written request presented in person. - 5.
-Students' records may not be amended without the prior approval of the Registrar, and such approved amendments are strictly based on official documents. - 6.
-Students' files/records can be managed/updated only by an authorized Registration Department (RD) Coordinator. - 7.
-Regulations regarding access to students' information on the CAMS system: - 7.1 The Registrar is authorized to view/amend all information. - 7.2 The Head of Admissions is authorized to view the information related to the admissions section only. - 7.3 The Head of Registration is authorized to view the information related to the student. - 7.4 A student has the right to view his/her transcript, final course grade results (comprising of class work, mid-term and final exam marks) for the courses he/she has registered for in the current or previous semesters).
-Access is password-protected. - 7.5 Student-related information and records can only be released by the Head of the RD.
+- he Registrar's office is the custodian of all student related information present in his files.
+Students' files/records can be managed/updated only by an authorized Registration Department (RD) Coordinator. - 2.
+Students' records may not be amended without the prior approval of the Registrar, and such approved amendments are strictly based on official documents. - 3.
+The CAMS Systems' Manager and Office of QA&IE Office may have access to certain information as approved by the Registrar- for IT maintenance or institutional effectiveness reports. - 4.
+Regulations regarding access to students' information on the CAMS system: - The Registrar is authorized to view/amend all information. - The Head of Admissions is authorized to view the information related to the admissions section only. - The Head of Registration is authorized to view the information related to the student. - A student has the right to view his/her transcript, final course grade results (comprising of class work, mid-term and final exam marks) for the courses he/she has registered for in the current or previous semesters).
+Access is password-protected. - Student-related information and records can only be released by the Head of the RD. - 5.
+No record from students' files may be disclosed without the prior approval of the Registrar and the student's written request presented in person.
+However, in certain cases, UD may disclose students' records without prior consent to third parties such as: - School officials who have "legitimate educational interests" - Legal authorities in compliance with a court order - Financial aid providers who have requested financial records - Accreditation bodies